malinlarsson/courses/assembly/2017-11-15/exercises/Exercise_Diatom_assembly_project.md

 ### Aim:

-Your task is, as a team, to assemble the genome of the diatom within these reads as best you can.
+Your task is, as a team, to do quality control of the reads.
+Beacuse of the size of the genome, it is unlikely that you will have time assemble the genome, but you are welcome to try if you find the time.
+Do you find any problems with the data?
-Use the tools you have been presented with to evaluate the quality of the reads, perform any necessary filtering, assembly, assembly validation, and any additional exploration.

 ### Data: